How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Using HTs for Node Radios

-ASL doesn't need a COS input, as it comes with a "usbradio" driver that can detect the presence of Rx Audio automatically.
-This is simple to enable, just uncomment out the "usbradio" line in rpt.conf and comment out the "simpleusb" line, and then in usbradio.conf set carrierfrom to "vox" and voxhangtime to "500" (mS).
+ASL doesn't need a COS input, as it comes with a "USBRadio" driver that can detect the presence of Rx Audio automatically.
+This is simple to enable, just uncomment out the "USBRadio" line in rpt.conf and comment out the "SimpleUSB" line, and then in usbradio.conf set carrierfrom to "vox" and voxhangtime to "500" (mS).
 Then adjust your audio levels reasonably close to where they should be, and you should be all set.
-Some VOX circuits have a somewhat high activation threshold or may look for voice vs. noise spectral signatures, but usbradio does exactly what it should – reliably detects the presence of any signal on the Rx audio line, even if you're not talking but are keyed up and there's just ~1mV of background noise.
+Some VOX circuits have a somewhat high activation threshold or may look for voice vs. noise spectral signatures, but USBRadio does exactly what it should – reliably detects the presence of any signal on the Rx audio line, even if you're not talking but are keyed up and there's just ~1mV of background noise.

 Software-based COS detection is not perfect for all use cases – if you have a quiet voice, the radio(s) you use to talk into the node have low mic gain, and if you would often use the node in a quiet environment and frequently pause when speaking, then "carrierfrom=vox" mode would not be ideal, and in that case I would recommend modifying an RT85 to add a hardware COS line.
 Instructions are provided below on how to do this, and it can be done in less than 10 minutes, requiring only a single resistor to be removed and one wire added.